gregmarine/ByGregMarine.com/Blog/src/2024/10/22_poor-sleep-great-day.md

 I watched *this week's* episode of *The Chosen* twice last night.
 Then, I watched it again tonight...hehehe When I sat down to do tonight's session of the Bible lesson, I wasn't expecting to write much just yet.
 I figured I'd at least answer the *Your Turn* question and perhaps start some notes that I'd later flesh out more.
 I ended up writing quite a bit and even included a little personal note about Sunday dinners at my parents'.
 That's one of the many things I love about this Bible study.
 It triggers some amazing things in my soul.
 And it keeps getting better.
 I can't wait to share my notes with Cherie this weekend...hehehe

+## 10:05pm

+Final thoughts for the day...hehehe

+It is so weird...horrible night's sleep...had a great day...LOL Wow...I'm amazed at all God has been doing in my life this year <3

+I ran out of trash bags...hehehe I had planned to go to the grocery this past weekend.
+But that didn't happen.
+When I pulled out my latest trash to put it out, I remembered that I had run out and should have gotten a new supply in the weekend...oops!
+So I made a quick trip to get trash bags.
+I still need to do a proper grocery run, though.

+Something else impacted by my lack of a grocery trip is food.
+I'm back to frequenting Panera Bread this week.
+I decided to give their breakfast a try for the first time.
+I've been impressed so far!

+I'm hoping for a good night's sleep tonight.
+But even if I have trouble sleeping again tonight, I know God has given me all that I need to keep moving forward.
+After all, I used to never have a good night's sleep...LOL

+Thank You, Father God, for another day.
+I look forward to the next one!
+In Your Name, Amen <3